by

 Q: In your opinion, what is the most neglected tactic when it comes to ending world hunger?

 A: Personally, I believe that to end hunger, the neglected tactic has been the lack of knowledge of the potential and capacities that communities have to produce their own food.
-They commonly make the mistake of bringing imported food to families, thus violating their customs and food culture.
+They [traditional aid institutions] commonly make the mistake of bringing imported food to families, thus violating their customs and food culture.
 In addition, by bringing food, often unintentionally, there is a negative impact on the economy of the communities since local production is discouraged.

-Knowledge about good agricultural practices and simple technologies can be transferred to adapt to climate change, improve soil nutrition, and efficiently manage water and other natural resources.
+A: Knowledge about good agricultural practices and simple technologies can be transferred to adapt to climate change, improve soil nutrition, and efficiently manage water and other natural resources.
 In addition, nutritional education and the economic and social empowerment of women are necessary, since they face the problem of hunger in their families every day.

-The current production model promoted by capitalism is unsustainable.
-It is urgent and necessary to change the way of production.
-Agroecological production must be promoted and implemented, in harmony with life and nature.
+Local agroecological production must be promoted and implemented in harmony with life and nature.
 We must remember that we only have one planet earth and it is a high priority to stop its destruction.

 Q: What do you like most about Red COMAl’s approach to fighting hunger?